-Current account (CA) dispersion within European Union (EU) member states has been increasing since the 1990s.
-Interestingly, the persistent deficits in many peripheral countries have not been accompanied by a significant growth process that is able to stimulate a long-run rebalancing, as neoclassical theory predicts.
-To shed light on the issue this paper investigates the determinants of eurozone CA imbalances, focusing on the role played by financial integration.
-The analysis considers two samples of 22 OECD and 15 EU countries; three time horizons corresponding to various steps in European integration; different control variables; and several panel econometric methods.
-The results suggest that within the OECD and EU groups, financial integration helped to explain CA deterioration in the peripheral countries, especially in the post-EMU period.
-The business cycle seems to have played a growing role over time, whereas the role of competiveness seems to have diminished.
+Current account (CA) dispersion within European Union (EU) member states has been increasing progressively since the 1990s.
+Interestingly, the persistent deficits in many peripheral countries have not been accompanied by a significant growth process able to stimulate a long run rebalancing as neoclassical theory predicts.
+To shed light on the issue this paper investigates the determinants of Eurozone CA imbalances, focusing on the role played by financial integration.
+The analysis considers two samples of 22 OECD and 15 EU countries, three time horizons corresponding to various steps in European integration, different control variables and several panel econometric methods.
+The results suggest that within the OECD and EU groups, financial integration contributed to explain CA deterioration in the peripheral countries especially in the post-EMU period.
+The business cycle seems to have played a growing role over time, whereas the role of competiveness seems to have diminished with respect to the past.